Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quality Time

-The owner of the Doberman must be of the athletic type since he is a dog that needs a lot of exercise.
-He or she must be available to devote several hours a week to walking and doing various activities with their dog.
+The owner of the Doberman must be of the athletic type because this dog needs a lot of exercise.
+They must be available to devote several hours a week to walking and doing various activities with their pet.
 In addition, the Doberman fundamentally needs human companionship to be happy and fulfilled.
-Thus, his master must be someone present, not someone absent constantly.
+Therefore, their owner must be someone present, not someone absent constantly.

 Are Dobermans Aggressive by Nature?